-He went on to say that the “great British tradition” of children’s playgrounds are “declining at quite an alarming rate” and unless the government intervened to halt this decline then this tradition is in danger of being assigned to history.
+He went on to say that the “great British tradition” of children’s playgrounds is “declining at quite an alarming rate” and unless the government intervened to halt this decline then this tradition is in danger of being assigned to history.

-Mr Leslie made the point that our communal open spaces have “largely been taken for granted”, and voiced concerns that it was not just children who gained from outdoor exercise and socialisation, but also new parents got to meet other parents.
+Mr. Leslie made the point that our communal open spaces have “largely been taken for granted”, and voiced concerns that it was not just children who gained from outdoor exercise and socialisation, but also new parents who got to meet other parents.
 The link between declining budgets and pressures on the availability of local outdoor spaces was central to this downward trend.

-Rob Baker is the Managing Director of Nottinghamshire based play equipment company Proludic Ltd and a board member of the API (Association of Play Industries) and FSPA (The Federation of Sports and Play Associations) and felt compelled to further comment on the current situation.
+Rob Baker is the Managing Director of Nottinghamshire-based play equipment company Proludic Ltd and a board member of the API (Association of Play Industries) and FSPA (The Federation of Sports and Play Associations) and felt compelled to further comment on the current situation.

 “It is pleasing to hear that provision for children’s play in public open spaces is being highlighted and profile raised on the current political agenda.
 Not only do the statistics provided by the Nottinghamshire MP highlight the facts around declining numbers of play spaces, but also supports the correlation between fewer play spaces and poor physical and mental health.